-This report analyzes the current regulation market design and results during 2024.
+This report analyzes the current regulation market design and results during the first three months of 2025.

-See PJM.
+5 See PJM.
 "PJM Manual 11: Energy & Ancillary Services Market Operations," § 4.1 Overview of the PJM Reserve Markets, Rev. 133 (Dec.
+17, 2024)

+6 See PJM.
+"PJM Manual 11: Energy & Ancillary Services Market Operations," § 4.2.3 Reserve Market Resource Offer Structure, Rev. 133 (Dec.
 17, 2024).
-6 See PJM.
-"PJM Manual 11: Energy & Ancillary Services Market Operations," § 4.2.3 Reserve Market

-Resource Offer Structure, Rev. 133 (Dec.
-17, 2024)

-PJM, "Regulation Market Design Filing," Docket No. ER24-1772-000 (April 16, 2024).
+7 PJM, "Regulation Market Design Filing," Docket No. ER24-1772-000 (April 16, 2024).

 - Supply.
-In 2024, the average hourly offered supply of regulation for nonramp hours was 723.3 performance adjusted MW (732.6 effective MW).
-This was a decrease of 29.6 performance adjusted MW (a decrease of 26.6 effective MW) from 2023.
-In 2024, the average hourly offered supply of regulation for ramp hours was 1,007.7 performance adjusted MW (1,059.7 effective MW).
-This was an increase of 3.1 performance adjusted MW (an increase of 14.7 effective MW) from 2023, when the average hourly offered supply of regulation was 1,004.6 performance adjusted MW (1,045.0 effective MW). - Demand.
+In the first three months of 2025, the average hourly offered supply of regulation for nonramp hours was 779.4 performance adjusted MW (775.6 effective MW).
+This was an increase of 74.6 performance adjusted MW (an increase of 59.9 effective MW) from the first three months of 2024, when the average hourly offered supply of regulation was 704.8 actual MW (715.7 effective MW).
+In the first three months of 2025, the average hourly offered supply of regulation for ramp hours was 1,042.3 performance adjusted MW (1,099.4 effective MW).
+This was an increase of 83.2 performance adjusted MW (an increase of 77.6 effective MW) from the first three months of 2024, when the average hourly offered supply of regulation was 959.1 performance adjusted MW (1,021.9 effective MW). - Demand.
 The hourly regulation demand is 525.0 effective MW for nonramp hours and 800.0 effective MW for ramp hours. - Supply and Demand.
-The nonramp regulation requirement of 525.0 effective MW was provided by a combination of cleared RegA and RegD resources equal to 477.6 hourly average performance adjusted actual MW in 2024.
-This is an increase of 0.8 performance adjusted actual MW from 2023, when the average hourly total regulation cleared performance adjusted actual MW for nonramp hours were 478.3 performance adjusted actual MW.
-The ramp regulation requirement of 800.0 effective MW was provided by a combination of cleared RegA and RegD resources equal to 696.0 hourly average performance adjusted actual MW in 2024.
-This is a decrease of 10.3 performance adjusted actual MW from 2023, where the average hourly regulation cleared MW for ramp hours were 706.3 performance adjusted actual MW.
+The nonramp regulation requirement of 525.0 effective MW was provided by a combination of cleared RegA and RegD resources equal to 488.5 hourly average performance adjusted actual MW in the first three months of 2025.
+This is an increase of 10.1 performance adjusted actual MW from the first three months of 2024, when the average hourly total regulation cleared performance adjusted actual MW for nonramp hours were 478.4 performance adjusted actual MW.
+The ramp regulation requirement of 800.0 effective MW was provided by a combination of cleared RegA and RegD resources equal to 693.6 hourly average performance adjusted actual MW in the first three months of 2025.
+This is a decrease of 1.8 performance adjusted actual MW from the first three months of 2024, where the average hourly regulation cleared MW for ramp hours were 695.3 performance adjusted actual MW.

-The ratio of the average hourly offered supply of regulation to average hourly regulation demand (performance adjusted cleared MW) for nonramp hours was 1.51 in 2024 (1.45 in 2023).
-The ratio of the average hourly offered supply of regulation to average hourly regulation demand (performance adjusted cleared MW) for ramp hours was 1.45 in 2024 (1.42 in 2023).
+The ratio of the average hourly offered supply of regulation to average hourly regulation demand (performance adjusted cleared MW) for nonramp hours was 1.59 in the first three months of 2025 (1.47 in the first three months of 2024).
+The ratio of the average hourly offered supply of regulation to average hourly regulation demand (performance adjusted

-Market Concentration.
-In 2024, the three pivotal supplier test was failed in 94.7 percent of hours.
-In 2024, the effective MW weighted average HHI of RegA resources was 2517 which is highly concentrated and the effective MW weighted average HHI of RegD resources was 1594 which is moderately concentrated.
-The effective MW weighted average HHI of all resources was 1301, which is moderately concentrated.
+- cleared MW) for ramp hours was 1.50 in the first three months of 2025 (1.38 in the first three months of 2024). - Market Concentration.
+In the first three months of 2025, the three pivotal supplier test was failed in 94.5 percent of hours.
+In the first three months of 2025, the effective MW weighted average HHI of RegA resources was 2489 which is highly concentrated and the effective MW weighted average HHI of RegD resources was 1892 which is also highly concentrated.
+The effective MW weighted average HHI of all resources was 1235, which is moderately concentrated.